-These Financial Statements are prepared on a going concern basis in accordance with IAS 34, Interim Financial Reporting.
-Consequently, they should be read in conjunction with the annual audited consolidated financial statements for the year ended December 31, 2016, which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+These Financial Statements are prepared on a going concern basis in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

 The Arrangement with ADI is considered a business combination under IFRS with SRC being the acquirer for accounting purposes (Note 3).
 As such, the comparative information in these Financial Statements is the SRC comparative information, with the results of operations of ADI consolidated from February 9, 2017 (the "Acquisition Date").